-- 1. Critically appraise the principles of rostering, including a systematic evaluation of skill mix and equity, workload priorities and managing risk in district nursing practice - 2.
-Critically defend their appraisal of the local health board delegation policy and assessment of competency in team members.
-This will include aspects of personal development within the district nursing team - 3.
-Compose a critical argument in order to evaluate aspects of conflict such as complaints management of patients and staff - 4.
-Critically appraise the management of the district nursing caseload priorities and undertake a systematic review of the caseload including rationale for admission, appropriate referral and discharge
+- 1. Critically appraise the principles of rostering, including a systematic evaluation of skill mix and equity, workload priorities and managing risk in community children's nursing practice - Critically defend their appraisal of the local health board delegation policy and assessment of competency in team members.
+This will include aspects of personal development within the team and may involve other agencies contributing to the care of the child and the family - 3.
+Compose a critical argument in order to evaluate aspects of conflict such as complaints management tensions arising in the care of children or adolescents and their families, and related staff concerns - Critically appraise the management of caseload priorities and undertake a systematic review of the caseload including a critical approach to the rationale for admission, appropriate referral and discharge